MMosley502/LEGUP/Implementing-Puzzles.md

 ```

 ## Puzzle Files, Importing, and Exporting
-The final stage in adding our puzzle to Legup is specifying how we will
+The final stage in adding our puzzle to LEGUP is specifying how we will
 store these puzzles in files, and import/export them.
-Puzzles in Legup are stored as XML
+Puzzles in LEGUP are stored as XML
 files, and we specify the precise rules in our importer.
 Here is an example of a basic Nurikabe
 file:
 ```xml